 std::cout << manArray.getSize() << std::endl;

-Accordingly, the application of the class template Array is independent of the fact, whether I use doubles or men.
+Accordingly, applying the class template Array is independent of whether I use doubles or men.

 Functional programming

-A will only say a few words about functional programming because I will and can not explain the concept of functional programming in a short remark.
+I will only say a few words about functional programming because I will and can not explain the concept of functional programming in a short remark.
 Only that much.
-I use the code snippet of the pendants in C++ to the typical functions in functional programming: map, filter, and reduce.
+I use the code snippet of the pendants in C++ for the typical functions in functional programming: map, filter, and reduce.
 These are the functions std::transform, std::remove_if, and std::accumulate.

 1